 The interwar period was dominated by economic instability caused among other things by a succession of short-term governments, strikes, lock-outs and deflation.

 An occupied nation

-Forces of Nazi Germany occupied Norway from the beginning to the end of World War II.
+Forces of Nazi Germany occupied Norway throughout World War II.
 The German goal was to use Norway to control access to the North Sea and the Atlantic, and to station air and naval forces to prevent convoys traveling between Britain and the USSR.

 In the latter years of the war, Hitler’s scorched earth policy left a lasting impact on Finnmark.
 Transport infrastructure and homes were burned to the ground with populations fleeing to the mountains and living in caves.